 Oman’s authorities have given an overview of Oman’s Travel Regulation regarding Covid-19 for future visitors entering the country via the airports.
 Fines are levied by the Oman government against airlines who fail to ensure these measures are carried out, so expect rigorous document inspections when you check-in.

-I suspect many requirements will also eventually apply if arriving by road or sea, especially insurance and reserved accommodation.
+Many requirements will also eventually apply if arriving by road or sea, especially insurance and reserved accommodation; road travel will need checking about specifically by you – as quarantine will be difficult to assure if travelling a long distance after the border.
 Always check with your own Foreign Ministry for their travel advice and with the airline you use for up-to-date information as it is very likely to change periodically.
 Critical is the entry visa if you are not an Omani – check Oman Visa detailed requirements

-All arrivals must have health insurance that covers the cost of their Covid-19 care for a period of up to one month.
+All arrivals who are non-resident must have health insurance that covers the cost of their Covid-19 care for a period of up to one month.

 The subsequent form requires your details, including passport type photo, mobile phone, address in Oman, full travel details and insurance details.